nsobczak/SpacePigFighter/Story.md

 ## Part 1 of the game

 - launch part1 of the game: space battle.
 You have to find the right location of the other player's spacecraft by entering a position.
 Each player try to guess turn by turn.
 You have to be careful, avoid meteorites !
-Overwise your pig's life will decrease.
+Otherwise your pig's life will decrease.
 - when a player find the other one's spacecraft, he climbs aboard and it's time for part 2 of the game.

+### The Space :

+is composed by 2 CubeEnvironment created thanks to the 2 Player

 ## Part 2 of the game